 The initial deadline for applications was: Friday, 8th May, 2020

 Principal interview date: Friday, 12th June (online)

-We welcome further applications and plan to offer further interview opportiunities in the summer.
+It may be possible to offer further interview opportunities in the autumn.
 If you have any queries, please contact us.

 Update: Applications for the

 CAT Practitioner course 2020

-The 2020 intake will now not commence until Spring 2021 or at the latest, by October 2021.
-If you are interested in applying for a later intake, please contact us.
+We are planning that the 2020 intake will commence in January 2021 or at the latest, by October 2021.
+If you are interested in making a late application, please contact us.

 Usually on the first day of training each year we have a short Question and Answer session between new trainees and past graduates – you can see some excerpts from those discussions (plus additional information) in the document provided below ‘CAT Q&A FAQs’.
 Please contact us if you have any other queries by clicking on this link.